preetyonline/interview-challenges/README.md

 # interview-challenges
 This repository contains the answers to the challenges.

-# interview-challenges
-This repository contains the answers to the challenges.

 Challenge #1
 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources on a cloud environment (Azure/AWS/GCP).
 Please remember we will not be judged